Travelling back to NZ while Auckland is at Alert Level 3

 On the plane

 If you feel unwell on the flight, you will be isolated from others.
-When you arrive in the Cook Islands, your health will be assessed, and decisions will be made about what happens next for you and possibly for others on the flight.
+When you arrive in New Zealand, your health will be assessed, and decisions will be made about what happens next for you and possibly for others on the flight.

 You should be prepared in case you need to meet any costs for quarantine or hospital care.